pointel-com-br/www.pointel/public/pibook/Língua Inglesa - Verbos Frasais, Auxiliares.md

 GABARITO: B

-Item.
 16. No fragmento - ...developing broad awareness of the full array of responsibilities that define the field as a whole. - a expressão em destaque, no contexto em que aparece, associa-se,